system-zero/system-zero/data/docs/la.md

 #                      as it deoes only returns control back to the caller.
 So
 #                      it actually doesn't exits to the system environment.
 #                      args: integer as an exit value
+# qualifiers           returns current set of qualifiers
+#                      args:
+# qualifier_exists     returns a boolean value
+#                      args: a key name
+# qualifier            returns the value of a qualifier
+#                      args: a key name and a default value
 # typeof            -  type of a value
 #                      args: object
 #                      The returned Type can be any of the followings intege type